kurtosis-tech/kurtosis/docs/docs/guides/how-to-seed-mysql.md

 Instantiate a MySQL instance
 ----------------------------
-A Kurtosis package (written in Starlark) will be used to abstract away the interface with MySQL.
+A Kurtosis package (written in [Starlark][starlark]) will be used to abstract away the interface with MySQL.
 To create one from the command line, begin by creating a simple folder:

 ```bash
 mkdir mysql-package && cd mysql-package